New Real Estate Agent Survival Guide

 M.A.D. is an acronym to help you find the right mindset, which stands for:

 Motivation is like building a muscle.
-You have to do become motivated everyday to stay motivated.
+You need motivation everyday to stay motivated.
 During your first year as a real estate agent, you’ll face plenty of rejection.
-The important thing to do, during this time, is to hold onto the fire that keeps you going.
+The important thing to do is to hold onto the fire that keeps you going.

 Active real estate agents are the most successful ones.
 You can’t expect to land any clients if you’re staying inside all day.
 You have to go through the action of making connections, converting leads, and closing deals.